-Our top tips on employee wellbeing
+Top tips for improving employee wellbeing

-Establish effective communication and support networks
+Establish effective communication and employee support networks

 Effective communication ensures employees feel listened to and informed about the direction of the company, as well as plans for overcoming challenging situations.
-Communication should be two-way – while you keep an open line of communication with employees and encourage them to feedback, it is just as important for you to demonstrate that you’ve listened and have taken action.
+Communication should be two-way — while you keep an open line of communication with employees and encourage them to give feedback, it is just as important for you to demonstrate that you’ve listened and have taken action.

-Provide a multi-dimensional wellbeing programme
+Provide a multi-dimensional employee wellbeing programme

-COVID has accelerated the need for employers to modernise their wellbeing strategies.
+COVID-19 has accelerated the need for employers to modernise their wellbeing strategies.
 In light of employees’ evolving needs and expectations, traditional benefits and wellbeing programmes are falling short of the kind of flexible, holistic and hyperpersonal support that employees need.

 According to Mercer’s 2020 Health on Demands Report, only 51% of employees think the benefits offered to them are highly relevant.
 To remain of value to employees, businesses must rethink the range of benefits they offer and the way in which they are delivered.
 The solution should not be about investing in or redesigning one wellbeing initiative after another, but carefully tailoring your approach to the needs of your workforce.
-Can you redesign or recommunicate your benefits, so they remain relevant to employees accessing them remotely?
+Can you redesign or re-communicate your benefits, so they remain relevant to employees accessing them remotely?

-Adopt a flexible and understanding approach
+Adopt a flexible and empathetic leadership style

-Be flexible and understanding where possible and ensure your policies are fit for new ways of working.
+Be flexible and understanding where possible and ensure your policies are suited to new ways of working.
 Trust your people to manage their workload and complete their tasks as they see fit.
 Of course, deadlines and targets must be met, but employers should review their priorities to take account of the extraordinary circumstances we find ourselves in.
 Some people may need time off for medical appointments, longer breaks or the freedom to make personal calls during work hours — if they have a family member who is unwell or shielding, for example.

 If an employee has had to take a leave of absence, due to their own illness or that of a family member, plan a phased return to work.
 This might include offering temporary part-time hours or adapting their job role and performance targets to ensure that expectations are realistic and not adding undue stress.